Engine oil mixed with coolant in the cooling system, is very common, after a blown or leaking head gasket.

 Oil, is a lubricant that is used to make sure all the moving parts of your engine spin freely.

-But, Before you go any further, You need to find out why this has happened.
-Next, You need to make all the necessary repairs to stop a repeat failure.
-So, There are some issues that are more common than others and here is a short list.
+But, before you go any further, you need to find out, why this has happened.
+Next, you need to make all the necessary repairs to stop a repeat failure.
+So, there are some issues that are more common than others, here are some common causes.

-- Damage to the cylinder head to is another main reason for the mixing of these fluids.
-A cracked cylinder head is usually the result of engine overheating.
+- Damage to the cylinder head is another main reason for the mixing of these fluids.
+A cracked cylinder head is usually, the result of engine overheating.

 - Damage to the engine block is uncommon.
-But, It too can lead to the mixing of the oil and the coolant.
+But, it too can lead to the mixing of fluid.
 A damaged or cracked engine block contains several movable parts (that use oil).
-Damage to the engine block can cause the oil to mix with the coolant.
+Damage to the engine block, can cause Oil Mixed With Coolant.

-- Finally, Fill the cooling system from the highest point possible.
-As a result, Allowing for an air bleed to maximize the fill effort.
+- Next, fill the cooling system from the highest point possible.
+Consequently, allowing for an air bleed to maximize the fill effort.

 - Stop the engine and allow ample time for the water to drain completely from the entire cooling system.

-- Consequently, Failure to use the appropriate antifreeze or coolant may result in engine component deterioration.
-Also, Mixing incompatible coolants may also provide undesirable cooling system effectiveness and result in failures.
+- Because, failure to use the appropriate antifreeze or coolant may result in engine component deterioration.
+Also, mixing incompatible coolants may also provide; undesirable cooling system effectiveness and result in failures.

-Coolant and engine oil are two completely different liquids.
-Both serve a different purpose which is why the two should never be mixed together.
+So, coolant and engine oil are two completely different liquids.
+Both serve a different purpose, which is why Oil Mixed With Coolant should never happen.
 The reason behind it relies on both the liquids’ chemical properties.
-Oil is a thick viscous substance while coolant is water like.
-The engine relies completely on oil for lubrication which coolants and water cannot offer.
-That should make it clear that oil and coolant cannot go together.
+Oil is a thick viscous substance, while coolant is water like.
+Consequently, the engine relies completely on oil for lubrication which coolants and water cannot offer.
+Finally, that should make it clear that oil and coolant cannot go together.